gapotchenko/adhoc-file-signer/README.md

 # Adhoc File Signer

-**adhoc-file-signer** is a minimalistic self-hosted tool for distributed, automated file signing.
+**adhoc-file-signer** is a minimalistic, self-hosted tool for distributed and automated file signing.
-Despite its small size, it provides full support for Authenticode (Windows binaries) and PKCS#11 (hardware tokens and HSMs), making it well-suited for CI/CD pipelines and build environments.
+Despite its small footprint, it supports Authenticode (for Windows binaries) and PKCS#11 (for hardware tokens and HSMs), making it good enough for CI/CD pipelines and secure build environments.

 The architecture of `adhoc-file-signer` follows the Unix philosophy, assembling small, reliable components into a configurable and extensible system.